 - Routine inspections by the NRC

 With the reduced radiological risk at the station, we will no longer need to maintain pre-planned, off-site radiological emergency preparedness plans or the 10-mile emergency planning zone around the plant.
 However, as noted above, SCE will continue to coordinate with our off-site partners, and will work with them to address issues through their all hazards plans governed by the Federal Emergency Management Agency.
 Additionally, the NRC has determined that in the unlikely event of losing cooling in the spent fuel pools, there is sufficient time for our trained, dedicated staff to take appropriate actions at the plant, as well as notify local governments.
-The community alert sirens, while no longer needed for San Onofre, will remain in place through 2019 for other use by local jurisdictions and testing will continue to validate their readiness.
+The community alert sirens, while no longer needed for San Onofre, will remain in place through 2019 for other use by local jurisdictions (City of San Clemente, Dana Point, San Juan, Camp Pendleton and Orange County).
+Maintenance and Testing will continue to be performed to ensure readiness.

 To gather feedback and ensure our partners are fully informed, the revised emergency plan was reviewed with the IPC.
 In addition, the NRC evaluated public comments as part of its year-long review of the revised plan.
 The NRC has approved similar plans for other decommissioning nuclear plants including Kewaunee in Wisconsin and Crystal River in Florida.